mehrad31415/CSharpCompiler/README.md

 ```

-For further information on the details please read the pdf
+For further information on the details please read the pdf.